 Are you looking to purchase a student saxophone?
 Choosing an instrument to spend your money on can be a daunting task, especially if you are unfamiliar with the makes and models.

 Whether you have a small or large budget, there is a student saxophone for everyone, and our range of payment options can also help with your purchase.

 As the majority of people will start playing on either an Alto or Tenor saxophone, as they are quite manageable in terms of size and playability, these are the models that I will focus on in this particular blog.

 Elkhart 100 Series Alto/Tenor

 A well-established entry-level instrument brand, Elkhart have been producing student saxophones for “beginners” for a few years now.
-Their Alto and Tenor saxes are best for players from beginner up to about grade 3/4 level, and are also great for the budget conscious players who may not be able to invest a larger amount in their instrument.
-Even though this is the most inexpensive saxophone we sell, you certainly still get a good quality, robust instrument for your money, and a nice sound.
+Their Alto and Tenor saxes are best for players from beginner up to about grade 3/4 level.
+They are also great for the budget conscious players who may not be able to invest a larger amount in their instrument.
+Even though this is the most inexpensive saxophone we sell, you still get a good quality, robust instrument and a nice sound.